simonlindgren/tensorflow-gpu-jupyter/README.md

 >>> tf.config.experimental.list_physical_devices('GPU')
 ```

-4. We want to run TensorFlow with the GPU, and with Jupyter, so we will use the docker image `tensorflow/tensorflow:latest-gpu-jupyter`.
+4. In my case, I wanted to run TensorFlow with the GPU, and with Jupyter, so I used the docker image `tensorflow/tensorflow:latest-gpu-jupyter`.
 We will run that image, which will launch Jupyter on the port we specify (`8888`) .
 The command below will also assume that a subdirectory named `notebooks` exists in the directory from which the command is run.
 That subdirectory will be linked into the Docker image.

 For correct permission to the mounted directory, we must run the command below as root, so first `sudo -i`, then:

 ```
 docker run -u $(id -u):$(id -g) -it  --rm --gpus all -p 8888:8888 -v notebooks:/tf/notebooks:z tensorflow/tensorflow:latest-gpu-jupyter
 ```

 -	It will start a Jupyter server
-	-	Copy the url which is something like `http://127.0.0.1:8888/?token=60fad0100bb27135d49b35110770e25ed42faf2df13e1427`
+	-	Copy the url which is something like `http://127.0.0.1:8888/?token=98fda09f8s90df8s09df8sd9d`
-	-	Tunnel into the server with ssh: `ssh -NL 8888:localhost:8888 simon@192.168.1.34` from user terminal.
+	-	Tunnel into the server with ssh: `ssh -NL 8888:localhost:8888 <user>@<ip-address>` from your non-server computer.
-	-	On user terminal, paste the copied url into the browser.
+	-	On the non-server computer, paste the copied url into the browser to run Jupyter.